Art Platform S.E.A. Focus Brings Together 20 Galleries From Vietnam, Asia | Saigoneer

 Even with STPI's help, it wasn't until 2019 that S.E.A.
 Focus finally became a reality.
 Eu considered last year's event to be a trial, while the most recent iteration was the true debut, organized fully under the auspices of STPI, which Eu is executive director of.

 She was also adamant on calling S.E.A.
-Focus a platform, not a fair: "Even last year we didn't want to call it a fair because we're not competing with any other fairs, as we have a very good one here and others in Hong Kong...it's really a platform or a project that has different elements in it, for example our series of talks, which I really put a lot of effort into curating."
+Focus a platform, not a fair: "Even last year we didn't want to call it a fair because we're not competing with any other fairs, as we have a very good one here and others in Hong Kong...it's really a platform or a project that has different elements in it, for example, our series of talks, which I really put a lot of effort into curating."

 The SEAspotlight talks covered topics such as 'Local Infrastructures, Global Ecologies' and 'Creativity and Competition,' as well as panel discussions focused on Thailand, Indonesia, Malaysia and Vietnam.

-The Vietnam talk was moderated by artist Dinh Q. Le, and featured Tuan Mami, the co-founder of Á Space, CUC Gallery founder Pham Phuong Cuc, Nguyen Foundation creator Qunh Nguyen, and writer Louise Malcolm.
+The Vietnam talk was moderated by artist Dinh Q. Le, and featured Tuan Mami, the co-founder of Á Space, CUC Gallery founder Pham Phuong Cuc, Nguyen Art Foundation creator Quynh Nguyen, and writer Louise Malcolm.

 The galleries